 From the Streaming source list, select the video stream that the role should use for its analysis.

-Best Practice: We recommend using the default stream selection which is Low resolution because the optimal image size for camera integrity analysis is 320 pixels wide.
+Best Practice: Use the default Low resolution stream selection because the optimal image size for camera integrity analysis is 320 pixels wide.
 Higher-resolution streams are downscaled for analysis and therefore waste bandwidth, unless an existing higher-resolution multicast stream is used for analysis.

-Set the Maximum number of simultaneous camera analysis.
+In the Maximum number of simultaneous camera analysis, set the

 In the Check all cameras every field, enter the check